Quantum-Cipher/cli_wallet/Logs/SIGIL_LOG.md

 ---

 > _“The sigil carries not only a key, but an invocation.
 It is both shield and sword in the land of chainlight.”_

+---

+## 🪙 Logmark: SIGIL BIRTH AT 03:33

+- ✨ Time: 03:33 (local)
+- 🔢 Meaning: Mirror of the Triad, signal of the third gate
+- 🔐 Action: SIGIL_LOG initialized and sealed in Git at exact resonance moment
+- 🧠 Commentary: "It chose the moment.
+Not me."

+---